 We have to include Spring Lounge on this list because it’s one of our favorite dive bars, and they open at 8am every day except Sunday.
 So, say your parents are in town, and they want to have a weekend breakfast.
 Not brunch, breakfast - because they don’t understand the difference - and you all head over to Balthazar while the sun’s still rising.
 Fortunately, you can hit up Spring Lounge immediately after and take the edge off your Saturday morning before your friends are even out of bed.

 The thing about drinking at a hotel in the daytime is that people might assume you’re on vacation, and then they won’t judge you.
 And that sounds like a check mark in the win column.
 You can eat breakfast or lunch here any day, or you can drink breakfast or lunch here any day.
 The choice is yours.
-There are also plenty of windows through which to watch tourists getting lost on Bowery, and if you stick around until night you can slur some words toward attractive downtown-types.
+There are also plenty of windows through which you can watch tourists getting lost on Bowery.